srevn/kqexec/README.md

 - `%deleted` : List of deleted items (newline-separated)
 - `%renamed` : List of renamed items (format: old -> new, newline-separated)
 - `%modified` : List of modified files (newline-separated)
-- `%p` : Path where the event occurred
+- `%p` : Full directory path where the event occurred
-- `%n` : Filename (for files) or subdirectory name (for directories) which triggered the event
+- `%n` : Directory basename where the event occurred
-- `%d` : Directory containing the path that triggered the event
+- `%d` : Directory path containing the path that triggered the event
 - `%b` : Base path of the watch from the config
 - `%w` : Name of the watch from the config
 - `%r` : Event path relative to the watch path